pdimens/harpy/Modules/variantcalling.md

 [Leviathan](https://github.com/morispi/LEVIATHAN) is an alternative variant caller that uses linked read barcode information to call structural variants (indels, inversions, etc.) exclusively, meaning it does not call SNPs.
 Harpy first uses [LRez](https://github.com/morispi/LRez) to index the barcodes in the alignments, then it calls variants using Leviathan.

+!!!warning EMA-mapped reads
+Leviathan relies on split-read information in the sequence alignments to call variants.
+The EMA aligner does not report split read alignments, instead it reports secondary alignments.
+It is recommended to use BWA-generated alignments if intending to call variants with leviathan.
+!!!

 #### Single-sample variant calling
 When not using a population grouping file via `--populations`, variants will be called per-sample.